YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37)
 by the formula parser.
-The formal syntax of an EXTEND statement can be found in the [Extensible Grammars](https://camlp5.github.io/doc/htmlc/grammars.html#a:Syntax-of-the-EXTEND-statement) section of the Camlp5 Manual.
-Since the semantics of entries are just parsers, from now on we use the words "entry" and "parser" interchangeably.
+The formal syntax of an EXTEND statement can be found in the [Extensible Grammars](https://camlp5.github.io/doc/htmlc/grammars.html#a:Syntax-of-the-EXTEND-statement) section of the Camlp5 Manual:
+- An entry is a  vertical bar (`|`) separated list of _levels_ with a pair of enclosing square brackets.
+- A level is a vertical bar separated list of _rules_ with a pair of enclosing square brackets.
+- A (non-empty) rule is a semicolon separated list of "psymbol" followed by an optional semantic action that produces an abstract syntax tree (AST).
+- etc.

+Since entries are just parsers, from now on we use the words "entry" and "parser" interchangeably.